Customer service as a resource for UX

 In a perfect world, we would expect all services and products to be easily usable and understandable, so that users would never have to contact customer service.
 But unfortunately, this is not always the case.

 Even with great UX design, users can still have issues or questions around the clock, and they will email or call you for help.
-While all of this is happening, the product team can be so concerned with designing pixel-perfect screens that they may neglect to consider that the experience is way more than the product they are building.
+While all of this is happening, the product team can be so concerned with designing pixel-perfect screens that they may neglect to consider that the experience is way more important than the product they are building.

 Many product teams share a variety of principles for improving customer services.
-Listening to users, testing with them to understand their needs regularly, and not just as the last step of a project.
+Listening to users, usability testing, and not just as the last step of a project.
 This can improve their design, and the result is a product with excellent customer experience.
 However, it’s easy to forget about one huge source of information on user expectations: customer service.

 Customer service is any act that includes taking care of the customers’ needs by providing and delivering professional, helpful, and high-quality service and assistance before, during, and after the customers’ requirements are met.
 That is why besides user experience research, customer service is another power source that can continuously bring in information on your users.

 If something is a pain for the users, you can be assured that it’s a pain for your customer support team.
 Customer service and the UX team have the same ambitions: users who have no questions and no issues when using the product.

 But when a user has a question, customer support’s task is to identify the right solution and explain it using the right words so that the user understands and doesn’t need to ask again.
 If they reach this goal, customer support provided the user with the best customer experience.
 A UX designer’s task is to foresee these user questions when writing the copy for a certain page or creating a certain feature.